mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~

 On receiving an MessageContent containing a Proposal, a client MUST verify the
-signature inside MLSMessageAuth and that the `epoch` field of the enclosing
+signature inside ContentAuthData and that the `epoch` field of the enclosing
 MessageContent is equal to the `epoch` field of the current GroupContext object.
 If the verification is successful, then the Proposal should be cached in such a way
 that it can be retrieved by hash (as a ProposalOrRef object) in a later Commit message.